“No code” and client services: developer, be less rockstar

 About Robin Scott

-I'm Robin Scott, a WordPress Consultant and WooCommerce expert developer who, along with three other people, runs a business called Silicon Dales Ltd remotely, from a base in the North of the UK.
+I'm Robin Scott, a Open Source Consultant and aCommerce software developer who, along with several other people, works for a business called Silicon Dales Ltd remotely, from a base in the North of the UK.
 I enjoy using my talents for programming to track and interpret sporting, political or retail data - and therefore you'll see me posting some content in these spaces in this, my personal website.
-If you're interested to talk about leveraging this for your business (in sport, entertainment, retail, etc) please contact me.

 Leave a comment